Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • King David

-King David apple tree
+King David apple trees

 A popular Arkansas variety with a rich southern flavor.